nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Implementation

 The undo/redo mechanism is facilitated by `ReversibleIBook`.
-It extends `IBook` with versions of methods that are reversible and uses `StateChangeRecorder` to record all changes made to `IBook`, which internally store changes as a `StateChange`. `ReversibleIBook` implements the following operations:
+It extends `IBook` with versions of methods that are reversible and uses `StateChangeRecorder` to record all changes made to `IBook`, which internally stores changes as a `StateChange`. `ReversibleIBook` implements the following operations:

 * `ReversibleIBook#prepareForChanges()` — Prepares a clean workspace to record next possible changes.
 * `ReversibleIBook#saveChanges()` — Saves all changes made to `IBook` as a `StateChange` (recorded and stored in `StateChangeRecorder`).
-* `ReversibleIBook#undo()` — Reverts the most currently changes.
+* `ReversibleIBook#undo()` — Reverts the most current changes.
 * `ReversibleIBook#redo()` — Restores the most currently undone changes.

 These operations are exposed in the `Model` interface as `Model#prepareIBookForChanges()`, `Model#saveIBookChanges()`, `Model#undoIBook()` and `Model#redoIBook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `ReversibleIBook` will be initialized, which in turn initializes `StateChangeRecorder` with a `stateChanges` list consisting of zero `StateChange` record.
+The `ReversibleIBook` will be initialized, which in turn initializes `StateChangeRecorder` with a `stateChanges` list consisting of zero `StateChange` records.

 <img src="images/UndoRedoState0.png" width="550" />